auryn31/react-lazyload-youtube/README.md

 # react-lazyload-youtube-ts

 > Super lightweight LazyLoad YouTube Videos for faster page load and better performance
-> This is the same package as [react-lazyload-youtube](https://github.com/ahakem/react-lazyload-youtube) but with types
+> This is the same package as [react-lazyload-youtube](https://github.com/ahakem/react-lazyload-youtube) but with typescript and styled components, so no css import nessesary

 ## Install